aibiansari/linkrary-vite-app/README.md

 - **Vite**: A build tool that provides a faster and leaner development experience for modern web projects.
 - **Framer Motion**: A powerful library for animations in React, allowing you to create smooth, fluid interactions.
-- **Shadcn UI**: A component library that offers customizable and accessible UI components for React.
 - **Sonner**: A toast notification library to handle user feedback and loading states.

 ## Features